w3f/polkadot-wiki/docs/learn/learn-governance.md

 Public proposals are not simultaneous and are subjected to an [alternating timetable](#alternating-voting-timetable).
 See in the figure the "on" and "off" toggles on the external and proposal queue.
-In this example, the Public proposal will be voted on together with fast-tracked Council Proposal.
+In this example, the Public proposal will be voted on together with the fast-tracked Council Proposal.
 Voting on non-fast-tracked Council Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Public proposals.

 Referenda will follow an [adaptive quorum bias](#adaptive-quorum-biasing) mechanism and (if passed)